 • the ability to pursue intellectually, ethically, aesthetically and physically rewarding lives.

-Peru State is accredited by the Higher Learning Commission and is a member of the North Central Association of Colleges and Schools.
-The Commission’s website address is www.ncahlc.org and the telephone number is (312) 263-0456.
+Peru State is accredited by the Higher Learning Commission.
+The Commission’s website address is http://www.hlcommission.org/ and the telephone number is (312) 263-0456.
 The College has been accredited by the organization since 1915.
 In 2012, Peru State received continuing accreditation for the next 10 years from the Higher Learning Commission.
 The College received the best possible evaluation result, with no follow up visits or other reporting required, placing it in an elite group of institutions in the region.
 Peru State has continuing accreditation by the National Council for Accreditation of Teacher Education.
 Full membership is maintained in the American Association of Colleges for Teacher Education and the American Council on Education.
 The College is also a charter member of the Nebraska Council on Teacher Education.
 Peru State is a member institution of the Nebraska State College System.